Syrov-Egor/chemsynthcalc/docs/_sources/chemical_reaction.rst.txt

 ---------------
 There are two more arguments of ChemicalReaction object.

-*try_comb* bool flag determines whether there should be an attempt to calculate the coefficients using the combinatorial method in automatic balance mode if all other methods have failed.
+The *try_comb* bool flag determines whether there should be an attempt to calculate the coefficients using the combinatorial method in automatic balance mode if all other methods have failed.

 *rounding_order* (int) parameter for rounding precision.

 ChemicalReaction properties
 ---------------------------
-After the object initialization, we can access ChemicalFormula properties:
+After the object initialization, we can access the ChemicalReaction properties:

 * reaction
     :py:attr:`chemsynthcalc.chemical_reaction.ChemicalReaction.reaction`